Freshwater Fishing Report By: Ron Schelfo | Coastal Angler & The Angler Magazine

-Lake Alfred – Auburndale – Winter Haven areas
+Report for Lake Alfred – Auburndale – Winter Haven areas

-The weather is great, which makes this one of the best times of year to get out there and fish before our temperatures begin to rise.
+March bass fishing in Polk County is at the top of its game.

-Everything is biting right now including shell crackers, blue bills and specs.
-Aaron McCutcheon and Jacob Mobley (shown in photo) stopped by recently to show off their nice catch of (25) good size specs caught right here on Lake Alfred.
+Right now during spawning season, Lakes Winterset and Howard in the South Winter Haven chain and Lakes Alfred, Rochelle and Haines in the North chain are giving us the best reports.
+Many bass in the seven to eleven pound range have been caught, as displayed in the photo of angler Terry Shelton in early February.
+Terry was fishing in nearby Turkey Creek Reservoir that day.

-Polk County is home to 554 beautiful lakes and offers some of the best fishing in Florida.
-Don’t miss out . , come out and enjoy a great time fishing our area.
+We are still getting good reports on spec fishing in our area.
+As a matter of fact, this year seems to be the best in quite a while.
+We should continue to see large specs until the end of April, so come out and get in on the action soon.
+It seems that the cooler weather we’ve been experiencing lately has brought out the shell crackers a little early.
+Lake Rochelle here in Lake Alfred is a great place to start fishing for crackers, you’ll want to use live red worms for bait.

-Remember that the best time to go fishing is when you can go!
+Call me and I’ll point you in the right direction for fishing in our area.
+Better yet, come fish our area and stop in for first-hand daily information.
+We’re always stocked with live bait and a huge selection of plastic and hard baits.

-Our 19th season of Ron’s Tackle Box Weekly Bass Tournaments will be starting up again on April 6, 2017.
-Weekly registration is $30.00 per boat for a one or two man team, and the tournaments run from 6:00 p.m. to 9:30 p.m.
-Thursdays through the end of October.
+Our 20th season of Ron’s Tackle Box weekly bass tournaments will begin the first Thursday in April (April 5th).
+Weekly registration is $30.00 per boat for a one or two man team, and the tournaments run from 6:00 p.m. to 9:30 p.m. each Thursday through the end of October.
+Prizes are awarded for the largest bass as well as 1st, 2nd and 3rd place categories.
+The location each week is not revealed until Thursday mornings and is announced in The Ledger and on our website.

-Call for additional information on the tournament, it’s all around great fun!
+Like and follow us on Facebook, or you can call Ron at (863) 956-4990.
+These tournaments are all around great fun, come out and join us!

 Submitted By: Ron Schelfo, Owner